johnbillion/rave-wordpress/readme.md

 ### Other verifications

-* The md5 hashes and sha1 hashes published on wordpress.org are verified against the wordpress.org packages
+* The md5 and sha1 hashes published on wordpress.org are verified against the wordpress.org packages
-* The checksums returned by `api.wordpress.org/core/checksums/1.0/?version={tag}` are verified against file contents
+* Checksums returned by `api.wordpress.org/core/checksums` are verified against file contents
 * Update offer URLs returned by `api.wordpress.org/core/version-check` are verified against expected URLs

 ## When do the tests run?